dataliterate/SVG-Cleaner/README.md

 SVG Stacker
 ===========

-A tool for cleaning SVG Files - (yet partial) port of Scour to JavaScript.
+A tool for cleaning SVG Files - partial port of Scour to JavaScript.

 Visit the original [Scour - an SVG scrubber, http://codedread.com/scour/](http://codedread.com/scour/)